PammillerPersonal/open-source-policy/OpenSourceChecklist.md

     - Standard CONTRIBUTING needs to be created for all GSA
 - [ ] **Is our `LICENSE.md` included?**
     - Standard License needs to be created for all GSA
+- [ ] **Does the app source code contain 3rd party libraries or frameworks that are not open source (or have a different license?**
 - [ ] **Copy files to new repository instead of using an existing one; meaning, don't put the history in the public repository**

 ## Future Considerations